asatishchandra/BusScheduler/README.md

   4. Restart VS.

 Local Build Instructions:
   1. After sucessfully completing the above steps.
-Clone the repository to your local machine.
+Clone the repository.
-  2. Open the solution in VS. You should see 4 projects.
+  2. On opening the solution.
+You should see 4 projects.
 BusScheduleAPI, BusScheduleServicesTests, BusScheduleService, BusScheduleWebApp
-  3. Just as a sanity check clean and build the solution.
-This will trigger npm downloads of all dependencies for React.
+  3. Clean and build the solution.
+This will trigger npm download of all dependencies for React.
-  4. If all the above steps have been followed then you should have a sucessful build.
+  4. Clean and build the solution again.
+If all the above steps have been followed then you should have a sucessful build.
   5. Please check the launcSettings.json under properties for both BusScheduleAPI and BusScheduleWebApp.
 For BusScheduleAPI the                 application URL should be "applicationUrl": "http://localhost:62673", and for BusScheduleWebApp "applicationUrl":                          "http://localhost:60347".
 If the port numbers dont match then please copy them from here.
   6. Next we have to configure our solution to have multiple startup projects.
 Right click on solution and select "set startup projects".
       Here select BusScheduleAPI and BusScheduleWebApp and then apply your changes.